rtCamp/docs.rtcamp.com/rtmedia/developer/change-username-to-user-display-name-in-rtmedia-activity/index.markdown

 ---
-title: Change username to user's display name in rtMedia activity
+title: Change Username to User's Display Name in rtMedia Activity
 ---

 By default rtMedia uses user's nice name in activity.
-You can change it as per your requirement using `rtmedia_buddypress_action_text_fitler` filter in your theme or plugin.
+You can change it as per your requirement using the `rtmedia_buddypress_action_text_fitler` filter in your theme or plugin.

-For single media upload from media tab below is the sample code for how to use that filter.
+Use the following sample code to upload a single media from the media tab:

     <code>function change_rtmedia_activity_username_single_media( $action, $username, $count, $user_nicename, $media_type ) {